kishwarbd/kishwarbd.github.io/_pages/about.md

 Sciences and Engineering at [Bangladesh
 University of Engineering and Technology (BUET)](http://buet.ac.bd) in 2009.
 I was a Research Aide at [Argonne National Laboratory](https://www.anl.gov/) during Summer 2017.

-My research interests are broadly in the areas of **high-performance computing (HPC) systems** and **cyber-physical systems**.
+My research interests are broadly in the areas of high-performance computing (HPC) systems and cyber-physical systems.
 More specifically, my research interests include modeling and simulation, parallel computing, interconnection network, and energy-efficiency.
 I am particularly focusing on the accurate, scalable, and efficient modeling and simulation of HPC systems.

 For more information, please check out [Kishwar’s CV](https://kishwarbd.github.io/files/kishwar-cv.pdf).